iamcarrico/generator-poole/app/templates/about.md

 permalink: /about/
 ---

-This is the base Jekyll theme.
+This is a pretty much blank theme for you to start with.
+Mr. Poole doesn't want to assume anything, and therefore has given you a blank slate to begin with.

+The Sass files are within the ```_sass``` folder, and can be customzied there.
+As long as you have ```gulp serve``` running, then BrowserSync will compile and update your styles in the browser.

 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)

-You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)

-You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)